IMPORTANT TRAVEL INFO

 TIPPING

 Tipping while on safari is often a sensitive topic, and so we thought we would provide a few guidelines.
 The first and most important point is that tipping in entirely your decision and you should never feel obliged to tip anyone.
-Be aware though that your tip can make a big difference to staff at lodges, and it is always truly appreciated.
+Be aware, though, that your tip can make a big difference to staff at lodges, and it is always truly appreciated.
 Also be aware that there are many people who play a role in making your safari experience a great one – most of whom you never meet in person.

 How much do I tip?